wintercms/docs/services-cache.md

 Cache::put('key', 'value', $expiresAt);
 ```

-> **Note:** We recommend using `DateTime` instances for defining all expiry lengths, in order to ensure compatibility with future versions of Winter CMS.
+> **NOTE:** We recommend using `DateTime` instances for defining all expiry lengths, in order to ensure compatibility with future versions of Winter CMS.

 The `add` method will only add the item to the cache if it does not already exist in the cache store.
 The method will return `true` if the item is actually added to the cache.
 Otherwise, the method will return `false`: